 For this one pan Mediterranean rice I chopped up some olives and then sprinkled some whole ones on top.
 Chopping up pitted olives is definitely a bit easier – with the pits still in I just cut off the sides, and popped the rest of the olive in my mouth.
 Then of course I had to pour myself a glass of wine (or two), to complete the experience; so you can see why I was in quite the chipper mood by the time this dish was done.

-The combination of flavors here is perfect.
+The combination of flavors in the Mediterranean rice dish is perfect.
 And this is my new favorite rice dish.
 The oils from the sausage add a ton of flavor to the rice and the shredded chicken adds a nice texture.
 With the olives and lemons this dish takes on a Mediterranean flavor complex and therefore must be served with a glass of wine, preferably on a summer terrace (in Greece).

 Though it brightens a dimly lit florescent bulb dining room too.